Amblin Entertainment: History

 On November 5, 1986, Walt Disney Pictures and Amblin Entertainment collaborated to produce Who Framed Roger Rabbit, its first collaboration of such after collaborations working with Universal Pictures and Warner Bros.
 Pictures, which had a pre-existing joint deal.
 The film was directed by Robert Zemeckis, and it was slated for a G-rated feature, but it was upped to a PG-rated feature under the Touchstone Pictures label.

 In 1987, Amblin Entertainment had named Brad Globe, former head of Lorimar's marketing division, as vice president of marketing at the production company, and Globe himself would be joined by two special consultants, which were Martin J. Lewy and Gerry Lewis, and will work closely with the marketing department of the companies that released Amblin's product.

 In 1989, a dispute over film-making budgets caused Spielberg and Bluth to part ways.
 Amblin established their own animation unit, Amblimation, which was headquartered in London.
 The only three films that were released under the Amblimation banner were An American Tail: Fievel Goes West (1991), We're Back: A Dinosaur's Story (1993) and Balto (1995).
 The Amblimation label was shut down in 1997 and most of the studio staff was transferred to DreamWorks Animation, which Spielberg co-founded in 1994.
 Two more films were in development at the time Amblimation was shut down.
 The first was an animated film adaptation of the Andrew Lloyd Webber musical Cats which was cancelled following the studio's closure in 1997.
-The other was an animated film adaptation of a book written by William Steig, Shrek!, which was picked up by DreamWorks Animation and made into the 2001 animated film Shrek.
+The other was an animated film adaptation of the William Steig book, Shrek!, which was picked up by DreamWorks Animation and made into the 2001 animated film Shrek.
 The same year, Amblin signed a deal with Turner Network Television to produce television films.

-In 1991, founding partner Frank Marshall left the company after 10 years.
+In 1990, Frank Marshall made his directorial debut at Amblin with Arachnophobia.
+In 1991, Marshall left the company after 10 years.
 The next year, Kathleen Kennedy left the company.
 In 1992, Amblin launched a visual effects studio Amblin Imaging, headed by visual effects pioneer John Gross.
 It was later shut down in 1995.
 In 1993, Walter Parkes and Laurie MacDonald joined the company.
+Earlier that year, the company had signed a deal with Extreme Studios to develop properties for motion pictures and television.
+In 1994, Spielberg, Jeffrey Katzenberg and David Geffen formed a startup, DreamWorks SKG, with a plan to integrate Amblin and Geffen Pictures into DreamWorks.

 On June 21, 2021, it was announced that Amblin Entertainment signed a deal with Netflix to release multiple new feature films for the streaming service.
 Under the deal, Amblin is expected to produce at least two films a year for Netflix for an unspecified number of years.
 It is possible that Spielberg may even direct some of the projects.